awahdat/webpage/_posts/2025-02-10-How-much-would-Trump's-tariffs-cost-you?.md

 title: How much would Trump's tariffs cost you?
 ---

-On February 1, 2025, President Donald J. Trump announced to implement 25 percent tariffs on imports from Canada and Mexico, 10 percent additional tariffs on imports from China.
-Energy imports from Canada at limited to 10 percent tariffs [The White House](https://www.whitehouse.gov/fact-sheets/2025/02/fact-sheet-president-donald-j-trump-imposes-tariffs-on-imports-from-canada-mexico-and-china/).
+On February 1, 2025, President Donald J. Trump announced to implement 25 percent tariffs on imports from Canada and Mexico, and 10 percent additional tariffs on imports from China.
+Meanwhile, energy imports from Canada are limited to 10 percent tariffs.
+[The White House](https://www.whitehouse.gov/fact-sheets/2025/02/fact-sheet-president-donald-j-trump-imposes-tariffs-on-imports-from-canada-mexico-and-china/)

 Using the calculations of [Clausing and Lovely (2025)](https://www.piie.com/research/piie-charts/2025/trumps-tariffs-canada-mexico-and-china-would-cost-typical-us-household) based on the consumption and income of American households, I am providing the following calculator to help Americans understand the cost of tariffs they have to pay for.
 You can think of it as an increase in your income tax.